 According to a press release issued by the Communications Director of the Nigerian Football Federation, 81 year old gaming tycoon, Kesington Adebutu donated N50 million (Approximately $140,000) to the Nigerian national soccer team for becoming the first African team to qualify for the 2018 FIFA World Cup.

-The multi–millionaire business mogul was full of praises for the Super Eagles for their determination, professionalism and commitment throughout the qualifying campaign.
+The multi–millionaire business mogul was in great mood after placing his wagers on Beteasy.
+He was full of praises for the Super Eagles for their determination, professionalism and commitment throughout the qualifying campaign.
 He urged the team not to rest on their oars, but to prepare hard to be worthy ambassadors of Nigeria and Africa at the FIFA World Cup finals in Russia next year summer.

 - Africa 24K Gold-Plated Afronista Statement Earrings $29.95